ahandrewh teaches IAT-102graphic design

 The final submission for P2 is a URL linking to your Figma file including:

-Your project submission is due to Canvas before your October 28/29 class.
+Your project submission is due to Canvas before your October 28/29 lab.

 Please make sure double-check all your submitted files and URLs to ensure they can be opened.
 We want to avoid late or problematic submission penalties whenever possible.